siyelo/dna/_docs/crisplets.md

 micromanagement and administrative overhead.
 If 6 people get together to form a Siyelolet and their costs end up being just SEK 4820 to buy a license for a tool, then we probably won’t bother invoicing everyone.
-Think of it as our “yeah whatever” budget.
+Think of it as our "yeah whatever" budget.

 By waiving the debt, Siyelo can avoid unnecessary administration of costs that are clearly in the common interest, or clearly too small to